JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

 This project focuses on the development of a wide range of 4 Dimensional shapes and a variety of ways to display these shapes in a way humans can best interpret them.
 As such the usability of each representation will be experimentally validated in order to find the most intuitive and effective way to represent higher dimensional shapes.

+The user will be asked to identify 4D objects, the rotations they undergo and to manipulate and match the pose of 2 shapes.
+The accuracy of which the user can identify these properties and act accordingly will be measured against the representation being shown to them.

+Representations include:
+ - A control (standard 3D cross section of a 4D shape)
+ - A multi-rotational view of the object to see how it looks when viewing it from all 3 4D perpendicular angles of rotation
+ - A W-axis timeline to show how the objects cross-section changes moving forwards and backwards across the 4th dimension.
+ - A 3D view port of a 4D object to demonstrate 4D rotation with respect to 3D rotation

 ## Progress
 <!--[Briefly state your progress so far, as a bulleted list]-->